MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-page-call-optimization.md

 >[!NOTE]
 >For more information about performance in SharePoint Online modern portals, see [Performance in the modern SharePoint experience](https://docs.microsoft.com/en-us/sharepoint/modern-experience-performance).

-## Use the Page Diagnostic Tool to analyze page calls
+## Use the Page Diagnostics for SharePoint Tool to analyze page calls

-The Page Diagnostic Tool is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
+The **Page Diagnostics for SharePoint Tool** is a browser extension for Chrome and [Microsoft Edge version 77 or later](https://www.microsoftedgeinsider.com/en-us/download?form=MI13E8&OCID=MI13E8) you can use to analyze SharePoint both modern portal pages and classic publishing site pages.
 The tool provides a report for each analyzed page showing how the page performs against a defined set of performance criteria.
-To install and learn about the Page Diagnostic Tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).
+To install and learn about the Page Diagnostics for SharePoint Tool, visit [Use the Page Diagnostics tool for SharePoint Online](page-diagnostics-for-spo.md).

-When you analyze a SharePoint modern portal page with the Page Diagnostic Tool, you can see information about external calls in the **Requests to SharePoint** result in the _Diagnostic tests_ pane.
+When you analyze a SharePoint modern portal page with the Page Diagnostics for SharePoint Tool, you can see information about external calls in the **Requests to SharePoint** result in the _Diagnostic tests_ pane.
 The line will appear in green if the portal page contains fewer than the baseline number of calls, and red if the page exceeds the baseline number.
 The baseline number is different for modern and classic pages:

 - Modern portal pages should contain no more than **25** calls
 - Classic publishing pages should contain no more than **6** calls